 6. Stay in touch with your goals and your to-do list

-And if sometimes you fall behind and a crisis does strike, remember to stop and breath.
+And if sometimes you fall behind and a crisis does strike, remember to stop and breathe.
 You’ll definitely get everything under control again.

 How do you write your to-do list?
 Do you have any tricks or tips?
 Let me know in the comments below.